 This helps people find you.
-When you have a physical location, using geo-tagging is really important.
-They can follow your geo-tag via G0ogle maps right to your location.
+When you have a physical location, using geo-tagging is essential.
+They can follow your geo-tag via Google maps right to your site.
 Perfect when you’re a small business!

 Kim Garst and Sue created a video on how to use geo-tagging with Instagram.

 A call to action is the text you’ll add in your comments that tell people what you’d like them to do next.
 This takes a casual visitor to a lead and then a client by providing the next step to reach you or find out what you do.

 A few calls to action you could use on Instagram:

 - Click the link in my bio for more information.

 - Check out the link in my bio for a sneak peek of my new course.

 - Like what you see here?
 Connect with me to learn more.

 - Contact me to learn how you can…